JPry/vvv-base/README.md

 Whether to do any WordPress setup whatsoever.
 Defaults (naturally) to `true`.

 If you're going to be building a non-WordPress local site, or if you have a very custom WordPress setup to install, this will skip the automation around downloading, configuring, and installing WordPress.

+### `download_wp`

+Whether to download the WordPress files.
+Defaults to `true`.

+This is useful if you have some other method to install the WordPress files, such as using [WP Starter](https://github.com/wecodemore/wpstarter)